linatbeishan/assignment_pml/README.md

 # assignment_pml
-Repository for assignment of Practical Machine Learning
+Repository for assignment of Practical Machine Learning.
+Finish this assigment on 20150419, submit to GitHub on 20150420.
+Have a good day~

+linwei
+20150420